Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - Video Generation: Utilizes Luma AI for generating videos from images and prompts

 Detailed documentation for each service integration can be found in the respective files within the `backend/services/` directory.

+## Database Architecture and Design

+The project uses a PostgreSQL database to store persistent data.
+The database schema is designed to support the microservices architecture and efficiently store data for all aspects of the content creation process.

+### Key Tables:

+1. **users**: Stores user account information.
+2. **roles**: Defines different user roles in the system.
+3. **user_roles**: Junction table linking users to their roles.
+4. **jobs**: Central table for tracking content creation jobs.
+5. **plans**: Defines subscription plans available to users.
+6. **user_subscriptions**: Links users to their chosen subscription plans.
+7. **tokens**: Tracks token balances for each user.
+8. **token_transactions**: Records token usage for jobs.
+9. **payments**: Stores payment information for users.
+10. **llm_inputs**: Stores input prompts for the LLM service.
+11. **llm_outputs**: Contains the generated output from the LLM service.
+12. **llm_scenes**: Breaks down LLM outputs into individual scenes.
+13. **image_outputs**: Stores information about generated images.
+14. **voice_outputs**: Contains data related to voice generation.
+15. **music_outputs**: Stores information about generated music.
+16. **animation_outputs**: Contains data about created animations.
+17. **video_outputs**: Stores information about generated videos.

+### Key Features:

+- Use of UUID for `job_id` in the `jobs` table for improved scalability and security.
+- Direct linking between `llm_scenes` and `jobs` tables for efficient querying.
+- Comprehensive metadata storage for each service output.
+- Flexible JSON storage for service-specific parameters and metadata.

+### Data Flow:

+1. User creates an account (stored in `users`).
+2. User subscribes to a plan (recorded in `user_subscriptions`).
+3. When a job is created, it's stored in the `jobs` table.
+4. LLM service processes the job, storing inputs in `llm_inputs` and outputs in `llm_outputs`.
+5. Individual scenes are stored in `llm_scenes`, linked directly to the job.
+6. As each subsequent service (image, voice, animation, music, video) processes the job, outputs are stored in respective tables.
+7. Token usage for the job is recorded in `token_transactions`.
+8. Payments for subscriptions or token purchases are stored in the `payments` table.

+This database design allows for efficient tracking of the entire content creation process, from job initiation to final output, while also supporting user management, billing, and analytics.

 ## Output Format